chassisml/chassis/examples-new/experience_feedback.md

-# Raw Feedback/thoughts/notes
-- the `--editable` version isn't recognized by the python interpreter in vscode which is annoying
-        - was able to fix by creating a `.vscode/settings.json` file

-- error returned by model.test is unclear where it comes from
-- NOTE TO SELF: using old method need to add legacy_predict_fn to ChassisModel instantiation

 # Questions
 - can we get rid of the proxy issue by hosting a base image in our modzy dockerhub account?
-- block until complete functionality?
-- recommended workflow for pulling container down?

 # Bugs
 - tf models still present cloudpickle issue (supported in 1.6?)